 Create a pretty fall vase in minutes!
 On decal paper, print and cut out leaf forms.
 Soak in water for 30 seconds.
 Peel off the backing of the paper, and stick the decal to the vase.
 Smooth out any air bubbles with a cloth, and display.

 This autumnal presentation can be made with pieces picked up at the crafts store.
 Choose supplies appropriate for the space you need to fill.
 Your goal should be a semi-symmetrical display.
 Try to incorporate items of similar shape, like these round pumpkins and gourds, vase, and bowl.

 Carve out your pumpkins, but don't turn them into a spooky face.
 Fill them with flowers and let them act as a lovely vase.
 Fall foliage looks lovely next to mint green leaves in a delicate white pumpkin.

-To create a simple and sweet fall centerpiece, look no further than your own backyard.
-To re-create this look, simply gather fallen twigs -- or snip a few off of a nearby tree -- and place them in an oversize wire basket.
+To create a simple and sweet fall centerpiece, look no farther than your own backyard.
+To re-create this look, gather fallen twigs -- or snip a few off of a tree -- and place them in an oversize wire basket.
 Amp up the arrangement by incorporating a few store-bought branches decked out in faux fall berries.
 A large basket of apples and a random variety of gourds add texture and rich autumnal colors.